DOLORESH4Z3/PortSwigger-Labs/README.md

 # PortSwigger-Labs
-Automation to solve Somr PortSwigger Labs
+Automation to solve Some PortSwigger Labs